Peidong-Wang/MailPro/README.md

 ### ToDo (For Developers Only)

-1. Support other mailing commands such as mutt (for ones who don't have root privilege on servers like me).

-2. Compose an iteractive Makefile to make it easier to configure the environment.
+1. Compose an iteractive Makefile to make it easier to configure the environment.